benja-wu/changestream/README.md

 ### Event sequence design
 1. Due to the multiple thread processing, one user's event may be consumed with different thread, that may cause the order violation for the some user's event.
-2. This framework will distributed event into the same thread by using one hash method as below:
+2. This framework is only implemented simple event.fullDocument()._id routing with hash.
+If u need didicated thread for single player's all events, consider to update the framework as your repquirement:
 ```java
      int playerID = fullDocument.getInteger("playerID");
      // Determine which executor to use based on playerID